 On August 6 and 9, 1945, the cities of Hiroshima and Nagasaki were destroyed by the first atomic bombs used in warfare.

-Documents on the decision to use the atomic bomb are reproduced here in full-text form, transcribed by Gene Dannen.
+Documents on the decision to use the atomic bomb are reproduced here in full-text form, as transcribed by Gene Dannen.
 In most cases, the originals are in the U.S. National Archives.
 Other aspects of the decision are shown from accounts by the participants.
 This page was new May 29, 1995, and it was last updated July 30, 2015.
 Images of most documents have now been added.

 International Law - Bombing of Civilians